eriiire/LambdaStepCompute/phase3/poc-link-to-wsm-project.md

 ## Docker Containers for Lambda Functions

 To create Lambda functions from these Docker containers, please follow the instructions outlined in the file titled 'create-and-deploy-dockerfile.md'.
 This document provides step-by-step guidance on building Docker images and deploying them as Lambda functions in AWS.

+## Relational Database

+The AWS RDS MySQL database (Community Version) is used to store any data generated during this process.